On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: The Model

+A common concern in social choice theory is that single voters or groups of voters might be more influential than others \shortcite<see, e.g.,>{LeWe11a}.
+Perhaps the most prominent example of such a notion are dictators: a voter $i\in N$ is a \emph{dictator} for an SCF $f$ if $f(R)$ always chooses a subset of voter $i$'s most preferred alternatives, i.e., if $f(R)\subseteq T_i(R)$ for all profiles $R$.
+The existence of dictators is usually undesirable because it means that a single voter can determine the outcome of the election alone.

-While the axioms so far make reference to the entire preference profile, there are also concepts that only refer to the preferences of a single voter.
-One such concept that is particularly important in our context is that of a nominator.
-A voter is a \emph{nominator} if $f(R)$ always contains at least one of his most preferred alternatives.
-A nominator is a weak dictator in the sense that he can always force an alternative into the choice set by declaring it his uniquely most preferred one.
+A related but far less restrictive concept concerns the notion of nominators: a voter $i\in N$ is a \emph{nominator} for an SCF $f$ if $f(R)$ always contains at least one of his most preferred alternatives.
+More formally, a voter $i\in N$ is a nominator for an SCF $f$ if $f(R)\cap T_i(R)\neq \emptyset$ for all preference profiles $R$.
+Nominators are weak dictators in the sense that they can always force an alternative into the choice set by reporting it as their unique top choice.

+Finally, we formalize the converse idea that a voter might be able to prohibit an alternative from being chosen.
+This leads to the notion of a \emph{vetoer}, which is a voter $i\in N$ such that $f(R)$ does never contain the uniquely least preferred alternative of voter $i$.
+If a vetoer does not report a uniquely least preferred alternative, the corresponding SCF is not restricted.
+Formally, a voter $i\in N$ is a vetoer for an SCF $f$ if $f(R)\cap B_i(R)=\emptyset$ for all preference profiles $R$ with $|B_i(R)|=1$.

+In the context of social choice, the existence of dictators, nominators, and vetoers is often undesirable as these notions formalize that some voters have an undesirably large impact on the outcome.
+For instance, if a voter is a nominator, he can force an alternative $x$ into the choice set even if all other voters agree that $x$ is the worst option.
+To avoid these problems, it is natural to consider generalizations of dictators, nominators, and vetoers to groups of voters.
+We opt for a rather weak generalization of these axioms and require that all voters in the group need to report the same preference relation to influence the SCF.

+We say that a non-empty set of voters $I\subseteq N$ is \emph{decisive} if $f(R)$ is a subset of the best alternatives of the voters $i\in I$ for all profiles $R$ such that ${\succsim_i}={\succsim_j}$ for all $i,j\in I$.
+The concept of decisive groups of voters is best known from Arrow's proof of his impossibility theorem \shortcite{Arro51a}.
+Similarly, a non-empty set of voters $I\subseteq N$ is \emph{nominating} if $f(R)$ contains at least one of the most preferred alternatives of the voters $i\in I$ for all profiles $R$ such that ${\succsim_i}={\succsim_j}$ for all $i,j\in I$, and \emph{vetoing} if $f(R)$ excludes the uniquely least preferred alternative of the voters $i\in I$ for all such profiles.